qintz129/cs5520-final/README.md

     - delete: delete a book

 #### receivedRequests and sentRequests
-if user A sends a request to user B, the request will be stored in user B's receivedRequests and user A's sentRequests.
+If user A sends a request to user B, the request will be stored in user B's receivedRequests and user A's sentRequests.
 1. fields
     - completedUser: string (all, one userId or null), to seperate the requests that is completed by one user or completed by both users
     - fromUser: string (fromUserId)